Quick Details

 Parking and Travel Time

 Speaking of your arrival, a third reason why Dana Point is better than Newport Beach for whale watching has much to do with distance and location.
 When one is planning their arrival to either location, the distance plays a large role.
 Many folks traveling from Anaheim after a day or two at Disney may assume that trekking to Newport for a day out at sea would be their best bet.
 We’d have to disagree.
 In fact, it would take you and your bustling bunch of roadtrippers the same amount of time to travel to Dana Point Harbor then from Anaheim to Balboa Island in Newport beach.
 Let’s not even get started on parking!
 Okay, actually, lets do.
 You’ll be spending more than a few nickels and dimes to park your carriage at all too non-existent parking spot in the busy-izzy area of Newport Beach.
-Not to mention the amount of time you may spend in the heaving hours of traffic during your voyage to get there.
-Play it smart and dodge the crowds in Dana Point instead.
+Not to mention the amount of time you may spend in the heavier hours of traffic during your voyage to get there.
+Play it smart and dodge the crowds.
+Come to Dana Point instead.
 You’re less likely to encounter all that jammed up and jostling gallivanting when choosing to voyage to Dana Point.
-Plus, when you get there, the parking is free.
+Plus, when you get there, the parking at Capt.
+Dave’s is free.
 Yep!
 Free.
 You won’t even need a senior citizen discount for them spots, we’re basically giving them away!

 Capt.
 Dave’s

 Once you’ve arrived in Dana Point in a comfy parking spot, finished up high-fiving all your fellow travel companions in celebration of all the traffic and busy crowds you’ve dodged, and are ready to greet your nearby sea creatures, we vote that you check out one of the final, and one of our favorite reasons as to why we prefer Dana Point over Newport Beach whale watching.
 Crab-roll please?
 ‘Captain Dave’s Dolphin Whale Watching Safari.’
-Captain Dave’s provides year round, up-close and personal whale watching expeditions aboard several seaworthy vessels that provide an intimate experience for you and your fellow ocean voyagers.
+Captain Dave’s offers year round, up-close and personal whale watching expeditions aboard several seaworthy vessels that provide an intimate experience for you and your fellow ocean voyagers.

 Our primary vessel, Manute’a, is a high-tech, high-speed catamaran which is famously known for its one of a kind underwater viewing pods.
 Each pod has glass windows on both sides, enabling passengers on-board to be fully submerged underneath the water, while viewing the wildlife eye-to-eye without getting wet.
 This experience is much like swimming with dolphins and whales without soaking your suit, nor causing harm to the wildlife or their environment.

 We won’t be the first to admit that Newport Beach, California, is an absolutely breathtaking area for any and all ocean activities.
 The white soft sand, fun and jovial shops, and the sun kissed faces you’ll see why taking a stroll on the boardwalk do sound delightful, but hey, any chap in a cap with his four legged friend can indulge in that goodness right in the heart of the harbor in Dana.
-And when it comes to whale watching, if the reasons above don’t win you over, then maybe Dana Point’s name will: The World’s Whale Capital™.
+And when it comes to whale watching, if the reasons above don’t win you over, then maybe Dana Point’s trademarked name will: the “Dolphin & Whale Watching Capital of the World®”.
+We are also deeply honored to have been recognized by the World Cetacean Alliance as a Whale Heritage Area.

 Take us up on it!
 We’d love for you to put that noteworthy title to the test while we prove it right.
 Come and see why Dana Point, California is the absolute best place to visit with your favorite marine mammals while cruising the open ocean in gorgeous Orange County.